Lecture 05-2: Inspecting and Modifying Data

 The Migration Workflow

-With all these tools in hand, here is the complete workflow for migrating data from a staging table to normalized tables:
+With all these tools in hand, here is the complete workflow for migrating data from the staging table to our normalized music catalog:

 INSERT INTO … SELECT